 Grant Consultant Services include:

-New grant writer: Orientation, review of grant support services at NDSU, networking.
+New grant writer assistance: Orientation, review of grant support services at NDSU, networking, extra help to get you started.

-The Grant Consultant does not provide grant searching services, proposal package coordination, nor budget research.
+The Grant Consultant can consult on grant searches, proposal coordination, and budget development, but does not provide grant searching services, proposal package coordination, nor budget research and writing.

 For specific grant policy and budget questions, contact Sponsored Programs Administration at email@example.com.